Paulmski/Discord-Bot/CONTRIBUTING.md

 * [discord.py Programming Follow-Along](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)

 Assuming you already know Python, you should also refer to the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/ext/commands/) when debugging, refactoring, or programming.

+## Rules
+___
+For this project, we are looking to uphold Git etiquette and good workflow.

+1. Whenever you want to make changes to the project, please fork the project.

+2. Make sure you work in the `develop` branch or new branch when making changes in your fork.
+3. **Do not make pull requests to the `main` branch**.
+4. Pull requests should always be for the `develop` branch.

+Sometimes pull requests will be denied or revised.
+This is only the nature of the project; changes and optimizations need to be made before it can be incorporated into the main branch.

 ## Testing the Bot
 ___